 We’ve all been there.
 You’re wrapping up your day, ready to slip into the comfort of your glasses, and suddenly—oh, no—you can’t seem to find your contact lens.
 But don’t worry, it’s not a serious problem and in fact, it’s pretty common to lose one.
-So, how can you tell if it’s on the ground or still in your eye?
+However, in some cases, a contact lens can actually get stuck in your eye.
+If this happens, it’s important to know how to identify the issue, and what to do if it happens to you.

-If you start to develop feelings of irritation, dryness, or grittiness, that’s a good sign the lens is still there.
-And if your eye starts watering or appearing red, it means your eye is trying to get rid of that pesky lens.
+If you start to develop feelings of irritation, dryness, or grittiness, that’s a good sign the lens is still in your eye.
+And if your eye starts watering or appearing red, it means your eye is trying to get rid of that stuck contact lens.
 But don’t worry, there are steps you can take to help get it out.

-When in doubt, you can always call your optometrist for advice.
+When in doubt, or if symptoms get worse, you should call your optometrist for advice.

-Common Signs a Lens Is Stuck in Your Eye
+Common Signs a Contact Lens Is Still in Your Eye

-There’s one place to start: determining whether or not the lens is actually still in your eyes or if it may have fallen out onto the floor or somewhere nearby.
+There’s one place to start: determining whether or not the contact lens is actually still in your eye or if it may have fallen out onto the floor or somewhere nearby.

 So, how do you know if your contact lens is playing hide and seek?
 Look out for these signs: